This article is also covered in this episode on OTA DVRs of the Grounded Reason Podcast.

 While this solution isn’t for everyone, and it may seem a bit tedious to configure, a Media Server will provide a means to stream tons of digital content from the web for later viewing on your television.
 There are even products out there like pogi, that have done the heavy lifting for you to deliver all this functionality in one device.

-Before considering OTA DVR devices, Hulu Plus should be examined.
+Before considering OTA DVR devices, Hulu should be examined.
 Depending on the shows a viewer watches, a traditional DVR may be unnecessary.
-Hit shows on ABC, NBC, and Fox are available the day after airing on Hulu Plus.
-“The Blacklist”, “The Goldbergs” , “Agents of Shield” and other hit shows are all available on Hulu Plus.
+Hit shows on ABC, NBC, and Fox are available the day after airing on Hulu.
+“The Blacklist”, “The Goldbergs” , “Agents of Shield” and other hit shows are all available on Hulu.
+You can try them free for one week.

 If everything you watch is provided by Hulu, then why even have a DVR?
 Unfortunately, TV shows airing on CBS will not be available.
 However, CBS already has the past 5 episodes of shows available for free on its website.
 For next day access, take a look at CBS All Access.